Todd-Werelius/grunt-ensure/README.md

     }
 ```

-Target's are names that you provide to carry out a specific ensure task for instance
+Target's are named objects that you provide to carry out a specific ensure sub-task for instance

 The following command runs ensure against all targets (JUnit and JSDoc) in placement order
 ```shell